 Fortunately, this is a question that the boards (FASB and IASB) have spent a considerable amount of time and resources addressing.
 The following decision tree will help you determine when you have a lease:

-A lease exists when the following two situations are present:
+A contract contains a lease when both of the following two situations are present: